Charitable giving: Creating your personal philanthropy strategy

 - Invest in a charitable gift annuity.
 With this specific type of annuity, you’ll donate an upfront lump-sum to a charity and receive lifetime payouts on a fixed schedule.
 You’ll also potentially qualify for a partial charitable tax deduction when you make the initial donation, and the charity will keep any remaining annuity funds upon your death.

-- Use a donor-advised fund, which allows you to claim a potential charitable tax deduction today for funds you contribute to a charitable investment account.
-You can make a significant contribution in one year and make recommendations on how to allocate the funds to nonprofits over a number of years.
+- Use a donor-advised fund, which allows you to claim a potential charitable income tax deduction today for funds you contribute to a charitable investment account.
+You can make a significant contribution in one year and make non-binding recommendations on how to allocate the funds to nonprofits over a number of years, however the fund is not obligated to follow any of your recommendations.

 Many people automatically pull out their checkbook when it’s time to give.
-While cash gifts may be convenient, non-cash charitable contributions are another great option for donations.
-Other charitable giving strategies include:
+While cash gifts may be convenient, non-cash charitable contributions are also a great option for donations.
+Non-cash charitable giving contributions may include:

 - Donate appreciated stock or assets.
 If you donate appreciated stock that you’ve held for more than a year, then you’ll generally be able to claim a potential charitable tax deduction for the full fair market value of the stock.
 This approach saves paying the capital-gains tax that would result if you instead sold the stock and donated the cash.